madickinson/Books-Read/2016-Books.md

 - Coram, R. and Klein, B. (2002) *Boyd: The Fighter Pilot Who Changed the Art of War.* United States: Little, Brown and Company.
 - Duhigg, Charles, Mike Chamberlain, and Random House Audio. *The Power of Habit: Why We Do What We Do in Life and Business.* Random House Audio.
 Print.
 - Dormehl, Luke, Daniel Weyman, and LLC Gildan Media. *The Formula: How Algorithms Solve All Our Problems…and Create More.* Gildan Media, LLC.
 Print.
 - Freeberg, Ernest, Sean Pratt, and LLC Gildan Media. *The Age of Edison: Electric Light and the Invention of Modern America.* Gildan Media, LLC.
 Print.
 - Gaiman, Neil, and P. Craig Russell. *The Graveyard Book Graphic Novel: Volume 1.* Reprint edition.
 Place of publication not identified: HarperCollins, 2015.
 Print.
 - Gladwell, Malcolm, and Hachette Audio. *David and Goliath: Underdogs, Misfits, and the Art of Battling Giants.* Hachette Audio.
 Print.
 - Hammond, Grant T. *The Mind of War: John Boyd and American Security.* Washington, D.C.: Smithsonian Books, 2004.
 Print.
+- Hawke, Ethan, and Greg Ruth. *Indeh: A Story of the Apache Wars.* First Edition edition.
+New York: Grand Central Publishing, 2016.
+Print.
 - Hawke, Ethan. *Rules for a Knight.* First Edition.
 New York: Knopf, 2015.
 Print.

 - Hawking, Stephen W., and Michael Jackson. *A Brief History of Time: From the Big Bang to Black Holes.* Unabridged edition.
 Beverly Hills, Calif.: Phoenix Audio, 2005.
 Print.